-The Ministry of Health and Quality of Life tries to enhance the health status of the population and improve the quality of healthcare delivery through monitoring the sanitation of hospitals, clinics, and blood transfusion centers and collaborating with other organization to approve pharmaceuticals for public use.
+The Ministry of Health and Quality of Life tries to enhance the population's health status and improve the quality of healthcare delivery by monitoring the sanitation of hospitals, clinics, and blood transfusion centers and collaborating with other organizations to approve pharmaceuticals for public use.
 The site provides information about various departments and hospitals, statistical data, relevant laws, and recent news and events.

 The Ministry of Health and Population is responsible for developing standards for the health care system regarding hospital sanitation, medical professionals, and drug distribution.
 They are also in charge of population and disease control with various international health agencies.
 This site is available in limited English.

 The Ministry of Health (MOH) assesses and regulates medical products for distribution, the healthcare workforce, and medical standards in New Zealand.
 The site provides information on the health system, featured work by the ministry, statistics, and publications.

 The Ministry of Health, also known as the Ministerio de Salud, in Nicaragua manages the standards for healthcare facilities, water and agriculture sanitation, as well as drug approval and distribution.
 The ministry's website contains information on the institution, its branches, recent health news, statistics, and upcoming events.
 Only available in Spanish.